 Q: How can I estimate how much bandwidth I might use?

 A: Since numerous factors impact bandwidth, it’s only possible to provide a rough estimate of the expected bandwidth usage if the following information is known: How many monthly viewers will be watching the videos, what is the average watch time per viewer, and what quality/resolution the video will be watched in.

 Q: What’s the difference between Custom, Enterprise, and OTT plans at Vimeo?

 A: Vimeo offers a few advanced plans that service high bandwidth users:

-Vimeo OTT: This offering is for users looking to monetize their live and on-demand video content across a branded site and mobile/TV apps.
-Learn more here.
+- Vimeo OTT: This offering is for users looking to monetize their live and on-demand video content across a branded site and mobile/TV apps.
+Learn more at Vimeo OTT.

 Q: What can I do to manage or reduce my bandwidth usage?

 A: Bandwidth usage is driven by multiple factors, including:

 - The average time watched per view